survos/bard/docs/database.md

 # MySQL To SQLite and Doctrine Entities

 The process:

-* Download the .zipped database dump, and unzip it.
+* Download the .zipped database dump from https://www.opensourceshakespeare.org/downloads/oss-db-full.zip
+* unzip it.
 * Import the data into sqlite or mysql
 * Configure the environment to point to the database.
 * Inspect each table and create an entity and the same proprties.